Skip To main content

 Americans with Disabilities Act (ADA) Compliance

 You’re probably at least somewhat familiar with the Americans with Disabilities Act (ADA), a landmark U.S. civil rights law that prohibits discrimination against people with disabilities.
-But did you know the ADA doesn’t just apply to physical spaces, like buildings?
-It also has implications for the digital world.
+But did you know that ADA compliance isn’t just a mandate for physical spaces, like buildings?
+The ADA also has implications for the digital world.

 Get a free risk assessment

-The best course of action to reduce your organization’s risk of a web-related ADA compliance lawsuit is to make your website accessible.
+The best course of action to reduce your organization’s risk of a web-related ADA compliance lawsuit is to make sure your organization meets ADA accessibility guidelines.
 In practice, that means following the Web Content Accessibility Guidelines (WCAG).

-The primary risk of non-compliance with the ADA is a costly legal battle.
+The primary risk of failing to meet ADA requirements for websites is a costly legal battle.
 And costs aside, legal action can tarnish a company’s public reputation.
-As equity and inclusion dominate headlines, savvy consumers take notice of brands that don’t prioritize the needs of every user.
+As customers become more critical of organizations’ values, savvy consumers take notice of brands that don’t prioritize the needs of every user.
 And they’re more likely to spend their money elsewhere, with brands that do.

-More than 14,000 ADA lawsuits were filed from 2017 to 2022, and hundreds of thousands of demand letters are issued every year.
+Thousands of digital accessibility lawsuits are filed every year in the U.S., and tens of thousands of demand letters are issued.
 If your website doesn’t meet accessibility standards, and your company hasn’t yet received a legal complaint, it’s likely only a matter of time until you do.
 By taking action to ensure web accessibility, you can safeguard your brand from legal risks and demonstrate a commitment to inclusion.

 Get started today